25 of Our Favorite Foods to Pack for the Beach

 Packing food for a picnic in the park is pretty easy.
 But when your picnic happens to be on the beach, there’s a new set of rules and a few more factors to consider before filling your basket or cooler.
 For starters, there’s the sand.
 It’s totally obvious, but no matter how hard you plan and how many precautions you take, it inevitably ends up everywhere.
 There’s also the wind — the beach can be breezy, which means that sand and salt swirl around, attaching themselves to anything that’s remotely sticky, wet, or, let’s face it, edible.

-Keep that in mind the next time you’re packing up for a day at the beach, and remember that even when you have a cooler, some foods hold up better than others.
-Of course you can always pack the basics, like crackers, chips, nuts, and dried fruit, but it’s good to have something a little more substantial.
+Keep that in mind the next time you’re packing up for a (safe, socially distant!) day at the beach.
+And remember that even when you have a cooler, some beach food holds up better than others.
+Of course you can always pack the basics, like crackers, chips, nuts, and dried fruit, but it’s always good to have something a little more substantial.

 Don’t forget dessert!
-Cookies are a simple finger food to curb your post-lunch sweet tooth.
-You won't hear me say this often, but it's probably best to skip anything chocolate to avoid a melty mess.
+Cookies and bars are simple finger foods that curb your post-lunch sweet tooth.
+If they involve chocolate, just be sure to keep them in the cooler to avoid a melty mess.